MinnPost/object-sync-for-salesforce/readme.txt

 == Changelog ==

+* 1.5.1 (2018-11-03)
+	* New: update to version 2.1.1 of the ActionScheduler library.
+	* Bug fix: when processing more than 2000 records, the offset and limit combination fails due to Salesforce API restrictions.
+In this release, the plugin changes the date parameter on the API query to the value for the last processed record.

 * 1.5.0 (2018-10-26)
 	* New: the Mapping Errors tab supports deleting multiple error rows via checkboxes.
 	* New: when caching API responses, the plugin caches the full array rather than the full array and the JSON data.
 This reduces the memory usage for object caches a little.